juanmartin8a/Happ/README.md

 # Happ
 An event planning app aimed at simplifying event planning and management while also making it easy to track both events and invitations ;)

-## Why
+  - ### Why
     After the COVID quarantine, as people started going out more, I noticed that event planning apps like EventBrite weren’t being used much, especially by my age group (teenagers to young adults).
 Happ was made to address that gap :)

+  - ### Status
+    No longer active as it failed to achieve product-market fit.
+It turns out that the simplest way to manage events is through chatting apps like WhatsApp and events don't always need a ticketing system.
+Still a cool project though!
+Propper market research next time!

 ## Platforms
 - iOS